GEOFARL/online-dictionary/README.md

 ## Run locally

 1. Create and fill all `.env` files, use `.env.example` for reference.
+2. Create a storage by running `npm run init-storage`;
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Install pre-commit hooks: `npx simple-git-hooks`.
+4. Install pre-commit hooks: `npx simple-git-hooks`.
 This hook is used to verify code style on commit.
-4. Build an app: `npm run build`.
+5. Build an app: `npm run build`.
-5. Start an app: `npm run start`.
+6. Start an app: `npm run start`.

 Or instead of building a project you can run it in the dev mode: `npm run start:dev`